hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 ### Critical Services

-The Private Terraform Enterprise AMI contains dozens of services that are required for proper operation of Terraform Enterprise.
+The Terraform Enterprise AMI contains dozens of services that are required for proper operation of Terraform Enterprise.
 These services are all configured to launch on boot.
 Application-level services are managed via Nomad and system-level automation is managed via `systemd`.